GAN Inversion: A Survey: GAN Inversion Methods

 \subsection{Which Space to Embed - From $\mathcal{Z}$ Space to $\mathcal{P}$ Space}

-Regardless of the GAN inversion method used, one important functionality that they all have is the choice of a latent space for images to embed.
-A good latent space should have a simple structure and be easy to embed.
-The latent code in such a latent space should have the following two properties: it should reconstruct the input image faithfully and photorealistically, and it should facilitate downstream tasks (\eg~image editing).
-In this section, we introduce some efforts on latent space analysis and regularization from the original $\mathcal{Z}$ space to the most recent $\mathcal{P}$ space.
-Figure~\ref{fig:space} illustrates the latent spaces that GAN inversion methods choose to embed.
-These different latent spaces of the style-based generator are derived from the original $\mathcal{Z}$ space.
+Regardless of the GAN inversion methods, one important design choice is to which latent space to embed the image.
+A good latent space should be disentangled and easy to embed.
+The latent code in such a latent space has the following two properties: it reconstructs the input image faithfully and photorealistically, and it facilitates downstream image editing tasks.
+This section introduces the efforts of latent space analysis and regularization on the latent spaces from the original $\mathcal{Z}$ space to the most recent $\mathcal{P}$ space.
+The $\mathcal{Z}$ space is applicable to all GANs and some latent spaces are designed specifically for StyleGANs~\cite{abdal2019image2stylegan,wu2020stylespace,zhu2020improved,bai2022high}.
+The choice of latent space depends on the pretrained models and tasks.
+For instance, image editing with StyleGANs is mostly performed in the $\mathcal{W}^{+}$ space.

 \textbf{$\mathcal{Z}$ Space.} The generative model in the GAN architecture learns to map the values sampled from a simple distribution, \eg, normal or uniform distribution, to the generated images.
-These values, sampled \emph{directly} from the distribution, are often called latent codes or latent representations (denoted by $\z \in \mathcal{Z}$), as shown in Figure~\ref{fig:space}.
+These values, sampled \emph{directly} from the distribution, are often called latent codes or latent representations (denoted by $\z \in \mathcal{Z}$), as shown in Fig.~\ref{fig:space}.
 The structure they form is typically called latent $\mathcal{Z}$ space.
-Most latent spaces of GANs can be described by the $\mathcal{Z}$ space, including DCGAN~\cite{radford2016dcgan}, PGGAN~\cite{karras2017progressive} and BigGAN~\cite{brock2018large}.
-However, the constraints of the $\mathcal{Z}$ space subject to a normal distribution limit its representative capacity for the semantic attributes.
+The $\mathcal{Z}$ space is applicable to all the unconditional GAN models such as DCGAN~\cite{radford2016dcgan}, PGGAN~\cite{karras2017progressive}, BigGAN~\cite{brock2018large}, and StyleGANs~\cite{karras2019style,Karras2020ada,karras2020analyzing}.
+However, the constraint of the $\mathcal{Z}$ space subject to a normal distribution limits its representation capacity and disentanglement for the semantic attributes.